 What About Drag?

-This pushes the car into the ground and thus gives it more grip.
+Downforce pushes the car into the ground and gives it more grip.
 Various other components on the car do similar things, taking advantage of pressure differences above and below them to generate downforce.
 However, there is a third concept we need to consider as well, known as drag.
 This is the enemy of aerodynamics and comes along with downforce generation.

 Drag is the force that you feel with your hand out the window in a high-five position.
-The wings and various parts of the car generate drag by default and minimizing this is what aerodynamics is all about.
+The wings and various parts of the car generate drag by default, and minimizing this is what aerodynamics is all about.
 But in order to generate enough downforce, the wings and other components needs to be able to generate pressure differences above and below them.

 The Balance

 The bargeboard was first introduced by McLaren in 1993.
-It is an aerodynamic component that sits between the front wheel and the side pod, which contains the air intakes for the internal components of the car.
-The bargeboard has to deal with all three types of air, with the clean air coming across the front of the car being directed into these large air intakes forcooling purposes.
+It is an aerodynamic component that sits between the front wheel and the sidepod, which contains the air intakes for the internal components of the car.
+The bargeboard has to deal with all three types of air, with the clean air coming across the front of the car being directed into these large air intakes for cooling purposes.

 The turbulent air that comes off the front tires is redirected away from the body of the car by the vortices created by parts of the front wing as well as some extra parts of the bargeboard itself.
 These are called turning vanes, and they help to generate vortices that act to create a vortex seal around the base of the car, preventing any dirty air getting underneath and messing up the balance.